jayanthkoushik/corgy/docs/corgy.md

 * `marker_choices_sep`: The string used to separate individual choices in the choice list.
 The default is `/`.

+* `show_full_help`: Whether to show the full help, including choices, and indicators for required arguments.
+The default is `True`.

 Formatting of individual arguments can be customized with magic attributes defined on the argument type.
 The following attributes are recognized: